YUnivertech/pyboard/README.md

 - [ ] Add markdown (especially emoji) support
 - [ ] Git, GitHub, Gitlab integration
 - [ ] Issue in issue like in jira (epic -> story -> task)

+## Credits

+The TKinter theme used in this project was taken from here https://github.com/rdbende/Sun-Valley-ttk-theme